A healthy gut as a major asset against many pathologies

 Either alone or in combination, these three probiotic bacteria have also been documented for their effectiveness in protecting the gut and restoring a balanced microflora.
 While exhibiting different modes of action in the gut, probiotic yeast and bacteria are complementary and allow for dual protection of the gut surface against pathogens

-Lafti® L10: Lactobacillus helveticus Lafti® L10 is effective to improve digestive comfort and offer an overall feel-good sensation, as shown in a randomized placebo-controlled clinical study (cross-over design) (Welin, 2005).
+- Lafti® L10: Lactobacillus helveticus Lafti® L10 is effective to improve digestive comfort and offer an overall feel-good sensation, as shown in a randomized placebo-controlled clinical study (cross-over design) (Welin, 2005).
 The first clinically tested probiotic strain

 The Lactobacillus genus encompasses more than 25 species and includes a diverse range of organisms.
 These organisms are strictly fermentative, aerotolerant or anaerobic and have complex nutritional requirements.
 Using glucose as a carbon source, lactobacilli are either homofermentative (more than 85% of their formulation is of lactic acid) or heterofermentative (production of lactic acid, carbon dioxide, ethanol or acetic acid).